-Carne en su jugo translates to 'Meat in it's juices', and is a popular dish in Jalisco, MX.
-It consists of a simple beef soup with bacon and a broth made with blended tomatillos.
+Carne en su jugo translates to ‘Meat in its own juices’, and consists of a simple beef soup with bacon and blended tomatillos.
+This dish is commonly served with whole beans and warm corn tortillas to soak up the savory beef broth.

-It also helps to have the beef really cold and use a sharp knife.
+I’m using a bottom round steak that was already sliced thin from the butcher.
+It also helps to have the beef cold and use a sharp knife.
 This way you can make small slices without tearing the beef.

 Once all the beef is diced, set it aside and slice the bacon into small pieces.
-I cut all the bacon at once to make it easier.
+The size of the cut is your preference.
+You can see in the picture from Karne Garibaldi, the bacon slices are bigger.

 Making the Tomatillo Sauce